shubhadapaithankar/Kafka-Java-Producer-Consumer/README.md

 # Kafka-Java-Producer-Consumer
-A Simple Kafka Producer Consumer in Java
+A Simple Kafka Producer and Consumer in Java